Becoming a Councillor

 As a Parish Councillor, you could help to look after, and improve, many of the facilities in our parish.
 See Role of a Parish Council (to the left)

 There are three vacancies on the Parish Council at present.
-The next full elections for the Parish Council, when all fifteen seats again come up for election, will be in May 2021.
+The next full elections for the Parish Council, when all eleven seats again come up for election, will be in May 2025.